How Do I Change My Boot Drive?

 - Required Tools - EaseUS Partition Master with its "Migrate OS to HDD/SSD" feature

-EaseUS Partition Master supports you to transfer system between HDD and SSD so to change the system disk and storage disk with ease.
+EaseUS Partition Master supports you to transfer OS from HDD to SSD so to change the system disk and storage disk with ease.
 And only a few simple clicks will do.

 - Tutorial - Download this software for free and follow the steps to do it now: